JuliaEarth/GeoStatsBase.jl/README.md

 [GeoStats.jl](https://github.com/juliohm/GeoStats.jl) framework.
 It is not intended to be used as a standalone package, and only exists to make it possible for researchers to write their own solvers independently of the main project.
-Below we give an overview of the types defined in the package, and short instructions on how you can write your own solver.
+A quick overview of the problem types defined in the package is provided, as well as short instructions on how you can write your own solver.

 ## Contents